openstack-archive/deb-python-pager/README.rst

 3.3 (stable)
  - fix critical issue #6: 3.2 Broken on Linux, thanks Calvin Spealman (@ironfroggy) for reporting
+ - reading content from stdin is Windows only feature for now (see issue #7)

 3.2 (broken on Linux)
  - abort pagination if ESC or 'q' keys are pressed